 Approval of Proposals 2 and 3 at the Annual Meeting will require an affirmative vote of at least a majority of the votes present, represented and entitled to be voted on the matter, and voting affirmatively or negatively.
-With respect to Proposal 4, the frequency of the non-binding advisory vote on compensation paid to our named executive officers (namely, every one, two or three years) receiving the greatest number of votes will be considered the frequency recommended by shareholders.

 Proposals Board Voting Recommendations Page 1.
 Election of each director nominee FOR EACH NOMINEE 12 2.
-Ratification of the appointment of KPMG as Navient's independent registered public accounting firm for 2020 FOR 36 3.
-Non-binding advisory shareholder vote to approve the compensation paid to our named executive officers FOR 43 4.
-Non-binding advisory shareholder vote on whether a non-binding advisory shareholder vote to approve the compensation paid to our named executive officers ONE YEAR 44
+Ratification of the appointment of KPMG as Navient's independent registered public accounting firm for 2021 FOR 37 3.
+Non-binding advisory shareholder vote to approve the compensation paid to our named executive officers FOR 44